 - Clean, wash and soak chana overnight.

-- By the morning they swell up and double in size.
-Drain them through a strainer.
-Wash again.
+- By the morning they will swell and double in size.
+Drain through a strainer and wash again.

-- For that spoon out some chana and press them between your fingers.
+- After the pressure is released from the cooker, open the lid and spoon out some chana and press the grains in between your fingers.
 If they mash up easily without pressing too hard - they are cooked.
 Set them aside.

-- When they start to crackle add in all the spices one by one.
+- Heat oil in a pan, add cumin seeds and when they start to crackle add in all the spices one by one.

 - Carefully, add boiled chana to this pan.